sdellis/lambertvilleporchfest/porches/54-buttonwood.md

 ---
 id: 10:09:29
 year: "2022"
-title: 22-Everybody is a Star
+title: Everybody is a Star
 message: '"Everybody is a star, I can feel it when you shine on me.
 I love you for who you are, not the one you feel you need to be."'
 host: Corky Brown